“Can content marketing drive sales?”

 Instead of making this article about selling, Fieldboom makes it about market research using Facebook Ads.
 Towards the end of the article, they gently introduce the product as a solution to collect survey responses.

 Here’s another evaluation stage article about increasing customer lifetime value using feedback surveys for Shopify merchants.

 Call to action for MOFU contentMiddle of the funnel content gets you both, traffic and conversions.
 Click To Tweet

-So you can either ask the reader to try your product or sign up for email updates or both.
+Ask the reader either to try your product or sign up for email updates.
 For example, at the end of the article you could ask the user to sign up for a free trial.
-Or you could ask them for their email address in return of a lead magnet.
+Or you could offer a lead magnet and ask for their email address in return.